DOI-BOR/et-demands/docs/tools.rst

 data.
 Each .html plot contains all the data used to generate the plot and can be easily shared with team members and stakeholders.

-The shapefile scripts batch the output files into spatial summaries that can be visualized with any standard GIS software (e.g. ArcGIS, QGIS).
+The shapefile scripts batch the output .csv files into spatial summaries that can be visualized with any standard GIS software (e.g. ArcGIS, QGIS).
 Each output shapefile will contain summary statistics for each ET Zone for the crop and year(s) of interest.